 Kelley Kronenberg’s Labor and Employment Law Partner, Alison Smith, and Human Resources Operations Manager, Jeffrey Rivera will serve as Co-Chairs of the Diversity and Inclusion committee.
 Smith, who is of Jamaican descent and a former president of the Caribbean Bar Association, possesses a rich background in diversity issues and brings vast experience in this area.
 Caribbean National Weekly named Smith as one of the Top 20 Distinguished Jamaican Youth Under 40 in 2016, and both Legacy Magazine and the South Florida Diversity Council named her one of the Most Influential Women in South Florida.
 Additionally, Smith is a founder of Aspire to Inspire, a mentorship program created in partnership with Miami Dade College that is aimed at motivating students (the majority of whom are immigrants and/or minorities) to successfully complete college and positively contribute to their communities.

 Kelley Kronenberg’s Diversity and Inclusion Committee consists of a team of individuals, each representing a different minority group.
-In addition to Smith and Rivera, members include: Alison Trejo, Partner, Barbara Repandis, Chief Human Resources Officer, Caroline Cimei, Senior Talent Acquisition Manage, Chrystal Robinson, Attorney, Diedre Hall, Business Development Specialist, Harsh Arora, Partner, Jason Hepperly, Attorney, Jessica Marra, Attorney, Kristina Navarrete, Paralegal, and Shirley Pimentel, Attorney.
+In addition to Smith and Rivera, members include Alison Trejo, Partner, Barbara Repandis, Chief Human Resources Officer, Caroline Cimei, Director of Talent Acquisition, Chrystal Robinson, Attorney, Diedre Hall, Business Development Specialist, Harsh Arora, Partner, Jason Hepperly, Attorney, Jessica Marra, Attorney, Kristina Navarrete, Paralegal, and Shirley Pimentel, Attorney.

 “With our committee in place, we will also be integrating diversity and inclusion strategies in recruitment, leadership assessment, and training,” said Barbara Repandis, the firm’s Chief Human Resources Officer.
 “We’re not just talking about diversity, we’re taking action.”